mdzubair5k/just-for-trials/README.md

 # just-for-trials
-this is a demo repo.
+this is a demo repo
 and the purpose of this repo is to understand the concept of read me.